challabhanuteja/SpellChecker/README.md

 This project is done in c language.
 This is a simple spell checker which will take a string as input from the user and shows the spelling mistakes in his string.
 This will also suggest the correct spellings of those words which are misspelled.For this project I have used files concept in c language. let me explain my code, I have divided my project into three  functions main(), strcompare() and suggestions().

 main(): here we are scanning the input string and we are splitting that string into words.
-We are calling other two functions when ever nccessary.
+We are calling other two functions when ever neccessary.

 strcompare() : this function compares both strings given to it and returns 1 if both of them are equal else it will return 0.